benmesander/rvflt32e/README.md

 The code is tested with the Berkely Softfloat package. (todo: links, description)

 The core algorithms are based upon the excellent [RVfplib](https://github.com/pulp-platform/RVfplib) .
 I was going to write my own, but this code was so good I decided to fork it and keep it alive as it has been archived.
+I also snagged some algorithms from my [rvint](https://github.com/benmesander/rvint) integer math library and modified them to be optimal for this application.